christianThardy/christianThardy.github.io/llms-mental-health.md

-# LLMs: Towards Better Mental Health Detection
+# LLMs: Towards better mental health detection

 6 months ago, ChatGPTs output applied to mental health was very helpful.
 But when testing it with a small group of people, it created information overload with many of its responses, which was paralyzing and caused a lack of action, motivation and pure dismissal from users.
 In certain contexts, it seems like its output heavily